-- Arranged attendance (by PKF Macedonia) at an inventory count in significant quarries in Kosovo and North Macedonia post year end which included an audit of the reconciling items between the yearend inventory position and inventory held at the time of the count.
-This excludes the Maleshevë quarry which is referenced in the key observations paragraph below; - Critically reviewed the weighted average cost of inventory and challenged management estimations and judgements inherent in the calculation; - Reviewed the net realisable value of inventory with reference to management's cost by testing contractually agreed selling prices and forecasted sales; - Reviewed management's revenue order book for additional assurance that the demand for the inventory exists as well as a review of management's ability to forecast by referring to previous forecast models compared to actual; - Assessed management's provisioning methodology and re-performed the assessment to ensure the provision is not understated.
+- Arranged attendance (by component auditors) at an inventory count in significant quarries in Kosovo and North Macedonia post year end which included an audit of the reconciling items between the yearend inventory position and inventory held at the time of the count.
+This excludes the Maleshevë quarry which is referenced in the key observations paragraph below; - Critically reviewed the weighted average cost of inventory and challenged management estimations and judgements inherent in the calculation; - Reviewed the net realisable value of inventory with reference to management's cost by testing contractually agreed selling prices and forecasted sales; - Reviewed management's revenue order book for additional assurance that the demand for the inventory exists as well as a review of management's ability to forecast by referring to previous forecast models compared to actual; - Assessed management's provisioning methodology and re-performed the assessment to ensure the provision is not understated; and - Review of the relevant component auditor working papers and responses to our component audit instructions who validated the cost inputs to the weighted average cost calculation to source documentation.